JosephDoUrden/SetTimer/README.md

 # Workout Set Timer 🏋️‍♂️

 A minimalist workout timer app designed specifically for set-based workouts like ab/core training, HIIT, and interval training.
-Focus on your workout while Workout Set Timer handles the timing automatically.
+Created by **Yusufhan Saçak**, this app lets you focus on your workout while it handles the timing automatically.

 ## ✨ Features